CT

 What were the Stolen Generations?

-Aboriginal and Torres Strait Islander children were forcibly removed from their families by government policies between approximately 1910 and the 1970s.
+The Stolen Generations refers to Aboriginal and Torres Strait Islander children who were forcibly removed from their families by government policies between approximately 1910 and the 1970s.
 The stated aim was assimilation into European culture.
-This caused lasting intergenerational trauma, cultural loss, and family separation.
-A national apology was delivered in 2008.
+This caused lasting intergenerational trauma, cultural disruption, and loss of language across generations.
+The 1997 Bringing Them Home report documented the scale and effects.
+A national apology was delivered by Prime Minister Kevin Rudd on 13 February 2008 — a significant moment in Australia's reconciliation history, though many argue much more structural change is still required.

 How can I learn about Aboriginal history respectfully?